DavisTownsend/Cryfolio/README.md

 Once Docker is downloaded you should see something like this when you start the docker app:
 ![alt text](http://www.phpbuilder.com/imagesvr_ce/9501/DPfig6.png)

-Now run the following command to pull the pre-built image from docker hub (you can also do `docker build https://github.com/DavisTownsend/Cryfolio/blob/master/Dockerfile` to build directly from the repo but this will be slower since the image is not pre-built)
+Now run the following command to pull the pre-built image from docker hub `docker pull dtownsend/cryfolio`
+(you can also do `docker build https://raw.githubusercontent.com/DavisTownsend/Cryfolio/master/Dockerfile -t <your image name here>:latest` to build directly from the repo but this will be slower since the image is not pre-built.
+The benefit from building is you can add a custom image name using the -t flag)

 `docker pull dtownsend/cryfolio`